-Hope, Happiness, And Social Connection: Hidden Benefits Of Regular Exercise
+Hope, Happiness And Social Connection: Hidden Benefits Of Regular Exercise

 If ever there was a time to up your fitness game, the arrival of the new year and the new decade is it.
 But after the allure of the new gym membership wears off, our sedentary habits, more often than not, consume our promise of daily workouts.
-It doesn't have to be this way, says health psychologist and author, Kelly McGonigal, PhD.
+It doesn't have to be this way, says health psychologist and author, Kelly McGonigal.

 In her new book, The Joy of Movement: How Exercise Helps Us Find Happiness, Hope, Connection, and Courage, the Stanford University lecturer offer new motivation to get moving that has less to do with how we look, or feeling duty-bound to exercise, and everything to do with how movement makes us feel.
-She shares with readers the often profound, yet lesser-known benefits of exercise that make it a worthy, life-long activity whether you're young, old, fit or disabled.
+She shares with readers the often profound, yet lesser-known benefits of exercise that make it a worthy, lifelong activity whether you're young, old, fit or disabled.

 The Joy of Movement